ImperialCollegeLondon/safedata/build_notes.md

 python build_scripts/upload_to_win-builder.py
 ```

-### Wait.
+### Wait

-Ideally what happens now is that the build and check process on Travis CI and
+Ideally what happens now is that the build and check process on GitHub Actions and
 `win-builder` all pass.
 You **must** wait for these checks to complete!

 Obviously, if any errors or warnings crop up in the checking process, those
 should be fixed in the `release` branch.
 The changes should be committed and
-pushed to start a new round of Travis CI checking and you will need to rebuild
+pushed to start a new round of GitHub Actions checking and you will need to rebuild
 and resubmit to `win-builder`

 ### Final edits

 There are some final edits to check you have made:

-- Update `NEWS` to document the changes since the previous version
+* Update `NEWS` to document the changes since the previous version
-- Update `cran-comments.md` to record the R versions and environments used for
+* Update `cran-comments.md` to record the R versions and environments used for
   testing and the outcomes of those builds.
 This should all be `status: OK` but
   there might be notes that should be explained.